 - Liberty Mutual: The online quoting tool helps you start the process of securing coverage quickly and easily.

 - Nationwide: The standard landlord insurance policies from Nationwide include loss-of-use coverage.

 - State Farm: State Farm also offers coverage for both rental homes and condos.

 How much does landlord insurance cost?

 Even if you’re convinced you need this type of coverage, you’re probably wondering about landlord insurance cost.
 Be prepared to pay more than you paid for your home insurance policy.
-The Insurance Information Institute (III) says landlord insurance costs about 25 percent more than standard home insurance.
+The Insurance Information Institute (Triple-I) says landlord insurance costs about 25 percent more than standard home insurance.

 The higher landlord insurance rates come down to the increased liability you bring on when you have tenants.
 Not only are they more likely to litigate for things like slip-and-fall accidents, but renters also tend to be more negligent about maintenance than homeowners.
 This can increase the risk of incidents on your property, which can make you more high-risk to an insurer.